Herbal Finishing Salts and White Sage

 Medicinal Uses: White sage’s medicinal uses are very similar to its Mediterranean cousin, garden sage (Salvia officinalis), although the former is more anti-microbial and stimulating than its domestic brethren.
 I find that a steam inhalation of the leaves helps to break up respiratory congestion in both the lungs and the sinuses.
 Try combining it with thyme and wild bergamot in the steam pot with a few drops of Eucalyptus essential oil.
 Sage leaves were burned after sickness to fumigate the home, and the fragrant smoke was a remedy for colds in the sweathouse.
-The practice of burning white sage as an aromatic cleansing and purifying agent has been widely adapted by westerners, to the demise of wild populations, which have been overharvested, primarily for smudge sticks.
+The practice of burning white sage as an aromatic cleansing and purifying agent has been widely adapted by westerners, to the demise of wild populations, which have been overharvested, primarily for smoke sticks.
 These are bundles of aromatic plants, assembled when fresh, and tied together with string and dried.
 The “sticks” hold their form and slowly smoke when lit on fire.
 Pictured below are smoke sticks made from one white sage plant grown in regular garden soil, amended with extra pine bark fines, in western North Carolina.-

 Here are some photos from the book and online course on cultivating medicinal herbs!

 Horizon Herbs – Largest collection of organically grown medicinal herb seeds and plants.
 Catalog is also a growers manual and contains many of the germination specifics listed below.

 Richters – Huge selection of herb seeds and plants.
 Rare or hard-to-find herbs.

 Prairie Moon Nursery – Seeds and plants of natives to the prairie and eastern states.
 Loads of germination information in their seed section.